 Who we are, how we see ourselves, how we remember the past, and the cyphers we employ, are critical to our identities.
 This past lies in monument, handed-down narrative, text and image.
-It is seldom neutral, and frequently conradictory.
+It is seldom neutral, and frequently contradictory.
 It continues to be formed and reformed.
 Yet frequently it remains hidden or abused.
 The Centre for Public History, Heritage and Memory provides a lively hub for researchers, teachers, practitioners and the public in the connected areas of identity; representation and memorialisation; internationally significant, community-driven and regional history; and museum and heritage management.
 It explores the cultural significance of the past, challenging current interpretations, exploring points of tension and engaging with the processes of representing History from a variety of perspectives to meet the needs of a range of communities.

-The centre is particularly mindful of the need to build strong links with external professional, practitioner and community groupings, and to meld together its own academic expertise with the interests and enthusiasms of those directly outside the academy.
+The Centre is particularly mindful of the need to build strong links with external professional, practitioner and community groupings, and to meld together its own academic expertise with the interests and enthusiasms of those directly outside the academy.
 It is aware, too, of the importance of shared ownership: that initiatives and directions are set and managed jointly with collaborative partners.
 Communities, in this sense, comprise those with shared identities, be it geographic, work or activity based or through specific interests.
 A key objective of the Centre is to enhance and enrich those shared identities through research, display and other forms of diffusion and engagement.

 Research Activities and Funding